General Management

 The Darden MBA Powers Stellar General Management Career Outcomes

-Darden’s Class of 2023 began post-MBA careers in general management at the globe's top companies and earned record starting salaries.
+Darden’s Class of 2025 began post-MBA careers in general management at the globe's top companies and earned competitive starting salaries.

 Leaders in General Management Recognize the Value of the Darden MBA